KooroshAsil/CampusFlow/README.md

 Designing a database is like writing a story — every entity has a role, every relationship matters, and normalization keeps the plot clean and organized. 🎭

-_Thanks for checking out our project!_
+_Thanks for checking out my project!_
 Feel free to fork, run, or expand on it in your own universe. 🚀

 ---